Efficient building and systems technology

 SEG Jülich is planning a new development area for single and multi-family homes, a daycare centre and a healthcare facility.
 In addition, at least 8 plots are to be created for so-called "tiny houses".

-On behalf of Stadtwerke Jülich (SWJ) and Stadtentwicklungsgesellschaft (SEG), SIJ is preparing an energy concept study in collaboration with Fraunhofer-IEG, which includes the following points:
+On behalf of Stadtwerke Jülich (SWJ) and Stadtentwicklungsgesellschaft (SEG), SIJ is preparing an energy concept study in collaboration with Fraunhofer IEG, which includes the following points:

 - Assumptions on heating/cooling and electricity requirements and other relevant parameters are agreed with the client.